What to Expect

 You will find a wide range of attire, from t-shirts and jeans to the occasional bowtie.
 Wear what makes you feel comfortable worshiping God.

 As you enter the sanctuary, you'll be greeted by folks who will hand you a worship bulletin that will direct you through every step of our service including explanations of why we are carrying out each element.
-Click here to learn more about our styles of worship at each service and their shared liturgy.

 5. A Safe Place